michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 The original study that generated this data generated an assembly by aligning to the Arabidopsis genome as a reference.
 If a high quality referene genome is available, it is advantageous to utilize the reference when creating an assembly.
 Today, though, we will be assembling an assembly de novo without a reference.

-* Q4. *It is advantageous to use a reference genome to generate a transcriptome assembly, but what can a de novo assembly reveal that a reference assembly cannot?*

 <br>